 The HOME TBRA budget should be based on actual costs within program guidelines.
 The housing costs are based on the payment standard using 100 percent of the current FMR.
 The applicant must allow for deposit expenses as well when preparing the budget.
 The family composition will determine the bedroom size and affect the budget.
 The deposits are offered as grants, but still must be accounted for when submitting a budget.
-Administrative expenses are limited to 10 percent.
+Administrative expenses are not allowed, however, project delivery costs such as unit inspection cost and income eligibly determinations are allowed.
 Staff timecards or records are required for review for staff expenses and should be specific to HOME allowable expenses.
 Applicant is required to provide administrative support as an in-kind contribution.